antonvoznia/sys-info/README.md

 The default output is shown in table format.

+All functionality is implemented in a single file: `sys-info.ps1`

 ## Available Flags
 * `-Help` — Show help information
 * `-OutputFile` <path> — Write output to a file in addition to console